Super-Protocol/docs/docs/developers/marketplace_GUI/walkthrough.md

 :::

 As mentioned in the beginning, the Tunnels Launcher is a pre-configured provisioner app that automatically creates a set of tunnels.
 The Launcher has fulfilled its mission and terminated (status Done).
-But when you go to the individual tunnel orders you will see that they are processing - which means that they are up and running, and will be running as long as you keep the deposit up (note: this is true for orders created via CLI, but for orders created via Tunnels Launcher the lifespan is 72 hours).
+But when you go to the individual tunnel orders you will see that they are processing - which means that they are up and running, and will be running as long as you keep the deposit up - at least for tunnel orders created via CLI.
+For tunnels created by Tunnel Launcher the built-in limit is 72 hours.

 Note that the tunnel client is running the Tunnel Client: Super Chat solution offer, it's basically a pre-packed offer with the Super Chat app inside, created specifically for Tunnels Launcher.
 You can deploy one just like that using CLI and [this guide](/developers/deployment_guides/tunnels).

 Another note: tunnel server has a blue *Get Result* button.
 To open it you will need the *Private key for created orders* which you got from the Tunnels Launcher in Step 10.
 The result of the tunnel server is its IP and port.
-You would need this information to set up the DNS for your own domain.
+When deploying via CLI you would need this information to set up the DNS for your own domain.

 <img src={require('./../images/marketplace_19.png').default}/>